 - Take care of the English ivy by cutting through all the vines at ground level.
 Do not let ivy climb trees, set seed or escape into the wild.
-The states of Washington and Oregon consider English Ivy to be an invasive species, extremely damaging to native ecosystems.
-Learn about invasive exotic plants, and eliminate them from your landscape.
+The states of Washington and Oregon consider English Ivy to be an invasive species and extremely damaging to native ecosystems.
+Learn about invasive exotic (and not so exotic) plants, and eliminate them from your landscape.
 For Oregon: Noxious Weed Control Identifier; Washington: Washington State Noxious Weed Lists and Monitor List

 - Remember, birds need both food and water in the deep of winter.
 Suet adds fat to bird diets so consider hanging it out in addition to the seeds in the feeders.
 Keep the water basin or birdbath filled and free of ice.
 Native hollies and dogwoods provide food and shelter for wildlife, so consider adding bird-friendly plants to your landscape.